 You Have Too Much Other Debt

 Just like interest compounds to make you richer, debt compounds to make you poorer.
 And debt has been on the rise for people in the retiree age group.
-In fact, debt held by 50- to 80-year-olds increased 60 percent between 2003 and 2015, according to the Center for Microeconomic Data.
+In fact, debt held by 50- to 80-year-olds increased 60 percent between a twelve year period, according to the Center for Microeconomic Data.
 Consider beginning to reduce your debt now because being debt-free in retirement could help your savings go a lot farther.

 You’re Still Paying Off College